 “So tell me why.”

 “Colette is right to be pissed at me.
-I wasn’t around when she had the boys, and it took me four years to take any real responsibility.
-But then I tried, and I’ve been trying for years.
-And now, I’ve been trying to figure out how to leave.”
+I wasn’t around after she had the boys, and it took me years to take any real responsibility.
+But then I tried.
+I’ve been trying for years.
+And I love them, but now I’ve been trying to figure out how to leave.”

 “Leave Colette?”